cygnus8929/Selectr-wiki1/Dynamically-Load-Options.md

 Sometimes you require a select box's options be loaded dynamically rather than defined in the markup.
 This is simple with Selectr.

-First, initialise Selectr as normal on your empty select box:
+First, initialise Selectr as normal on your select box (can be empty):

 ```javascript
 var selector = new Selectr("#mySelectBox");